-The other information comprises the information included in the 2022 Annual report, including Sustainability (Corporate social responsibility report), Governance report, Remuneration report, but does not include the separate and consolidated financial statements and our auditor's report thereon.
+The other information comprises the information included in the consolidated management report, including the requirements for the information on corporate governance matters, remuneration and sustainability matters, but does not include the separate and consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.